 Ian has worked with Microsoft Dynamics GP since 2003 and, over the years since then, has dealt with all aspects of the product life-cycle from presales, to implementation, to technical and functional training, to post go-live support and subsequent upgrades and process reviews.

-Ian is the co-author of Microsoft Dynamics GP 2013 Cookbook, author of Microsoft Dynamics GP 2013 Financial Management, produced the Microsoft Dynamics GP Techniques online learning course and was the technical reviewer for both Microsoft Dynamics CRM 2011 Applications (MB2-868) Certification Guide and Microsoft Dynamics CRM 2011 Cookbook.
+Ian is the author of Microsoft Dynamics GP 2013 Financial Management, Microsoft Dynamics GP Workflow (first and second editions) and Implementing the Microsoft Dynamics GP Web Client, co-author of Microsoft Dynamics GP 2013 Cookbook and Microsoft Dynamics GP 2016 Cookbook, produced the Microsoft Dynamics GP Techniques online learning course and was the technical reviewer for several Microsoft Dynamics CRM books published by Packt Publishing.